Hassan-A-H/alx-system_engineering-devops/0x00-shell_basics/README.md

 **ls -la**
 *a script that display current directory contents, including hidden files (starting with .).
 Use the long format. *

+**ls -lna**
+*Display current directory contents in Long format, user and group IDs displayed numerically and hidden files (starting with .)*